Get a free audiologist consultation using the form below

 Cons

-• close BTE hearing aids can sometimes pick up more background sound – like wind noise
+• BTE hearing aids can sometimes pick up more background sound – like wind noise

 The cost of a BTE hearing aid will depend on several factors, including the brand, the features it includes, and how advanced its technology is.